james-hughes1/image-analysis/README.md

 ## How to use the software

-First reproduce the development environment using conda by running
+First reproduce the development environment using conda and pip by running the following commands in order:

 `conda env create -f environment.yml`